Yes! You CAN make Roux in a Microwave. Try it with this Chicken and Smoked Sausage Gumbo recipe. Trust me, it works!

 Gumbo is like meatloaf.
 Everybody prefers their own mama’s meatloaf, unless mama doesn’t make it.
 Mine didn’t.
-So I had to figure it out myself.
+So I had to figure it out for myself.

-Disclaimer: I’m not Cajun nor do I claim to be an expert in their cuisine although I did honeymoon with my husband in New Orleans.
+I’m not Cajun nor do I claim to be an expert in the cuisine although I did honeymoon with my husband in New Orleans.
 Does that count?
 Actually, I don’t remember much about the food on that trip so I doubt it.

 I first ate gumbo at my brother-in-law’s (Phil) house years ago.
 He was adamant about the absence of tomatoes in his recipe.
 I ended up loving his gumbo and his no-tomato policy, so I do the same.

 Regarding okra in gumbo: We love it but the Cajun police will not arrest you if you leave it out.

 - 3/4 cup flour